Selling a magic item produced in the kingdom brings a quarter of its normal selling price value.

 a2.- After rolling, the PCs may decide to spend a number of Wealth BPs and an equal number of Labor BPs to organise a special event (tournament, offering food to the poor, special festival, offering to the Gods, etc.)...
 If the PCs pass an Stability check, they will get a temporal bonus to an appropriate Kingdom statistic (depends on the event) equal to the amount of Wealth BPs that were spent.

+c.
 Tax Unrest.

 If the Kingdom obtained Wealth BPs, the PCs must pass a Loyalty check or the kingdom gains 1 Unrest point... yes, people don't like taxes...
 The following modifiers apply to this check: